kmu2030/PwshOpcUaClient/README.md

    ![Read and write to the controller's OPC UA server](./images/controller-run-prg.gif)

 ## License
-The components of PwshOpcUaClient that directly use UA.NETStandard are licensed under **GPLv2**.
+The components and examples of PwshOpcUaClient that directly use UA.NETStandard are licensed under **GPLv2**.
 All other components are licensed under the **MIT License**.